autumoswitzerland/autumo-beetroot/README.md

 <!-- HTTPS -->
 ## HTTPS

-If you run beetRoot as a stand-alone server and you want to run it with the HTTPS protocol, there's a prepared and self-signed keystore file: 'ssl/beetroot.jks' that is valid forever.
+If you run beetRoot as a stand-alone server and you want to run it with the HTTPS protocol, there's a prepared and self-signed keystore file: `ssl/beetroot.jks` that is valid forever.

-If you configure beetRoot to run with the HTTPS protocol (configuration parameter 'ws_https'), you can use this keystore file and it is specified by default in the configuration ('ws_ks').
+If you configure beetRoot to run with the HTTPS protocol (configuration parameter `ws_https`), you can use this keystore file and it is specified by default in the configuration (`ws_ks`).
 Your browser will still complain, because it is not issued by a valid Certificate Authority (CA), but you can force the browser to still load the web-app by adding this exception.
-If you run beetRoot in productive mode, you have to acquire a valid certificate and store it this keystore or in a an own; Java supports the PKCS#12 format and Java keystore can be opened with tools such as this one: https://keystore-explorer.org.
-The password for 'ssl/beetroot.jks' is **beetroot**.
+If you run beetRoot in productive mode, you have to acquire a valid certificate and store it this keystore or in a an own; Java supports the PKCS\#12 format and Java keystore can be opened with tools such as this one: https://keystore-explorer.org.
+The password for `ssl/beetroot.jks` is **beetroot**.

 <p align="right">(<a href="#top">back to top</a>)</p>